MANDATE AND RESPONSIBILITIES OF THE BOARD OF DIRECTORS

 a. the institution of mechanisms to allow directors who are independent of management an opportunity to discuss issues in the absence of management; and

-- as and when necessary, review and assess the adequacy of this Mandate to ensure compliance with any rules of regulations promulgated by any regulatory body and approve any modifications to this Mandate as considered advisable.
+16. As and when necessary, review and assess the adequacy of this Mandate to ensure compliance with any rules of regulations promulgated by any regulatory body and approve any modifications to this Mandate as considered advisable.

 The duties and responsibilities set out above do not extend, and are not to be interpreted as extending, the obligations and liabilities of the directors beyond those imposed by applicable law and in each case are subject to the Articles of the Company and applicable law.